How (and why) to save data generated in a notebook to workspace storage

 Use generated data as input for a workflow

 Files generated by a notebook are not automatically saved in workspace storage (Google bucket) and are not accessible outside your personal virtual Jupyter Cloud Environment.
-In order for your workflows to access generated notebook files as input data, you will need to copy to workspace storage.
+In order for your workflows to access generated notebook files as input data, you will need to copy them to workspace storage.

 Share generated data with collaborators - even in a shared workspace

 For the same reason, you need to copy data to workspace storage if you want colleagues to have access.
-This is true even if you are working in a shared Workspace, since each user has their own Cloud Environment and Persistent Disk (PD) that is inaccessible to anyone else.
+This is true even if you are working in a shared workspace, since each user has their own Cloud Environment and Persistent Disk (PD) that is inaccessible to anyone else.

 Archive data